LehoPan/427GameTheory-LeoNico/README.md

 `pip install cvxpy ecos`

 ## Implementations
+`Argparse` used to read command line arguments, and `networkx` for reading the input graph .gml.

+We compute the Social Optimum by using the `cvxpy` library to help with the convex matric multiplication, which saves us from directly bruteforcing every driver path combination.
+The function returns a tuple with a list of how many drivers use each path, as well as the total social optimum.

+The plot function looks at the drivers on each path for then social optimum, and calculates how mnay drivers use each edge between two nodes.
+Then adds the labels to each edge before doing it for the equilibrium as well.
+Then shows both graphs at once.
+Uses `networkx` and `matplotlib`.

 ## Running the program
+Note*** Our program runs correctly on Windows computers, but sometimes the math rounds strangely when using a Macbook.

 Example Command:
 `python ./traffic_analysis.py traffic.gml 4 0 3 --plot`

 `traffic.gml` is our input file.
 There are `4` drivers in our graph, starting at node `0` going to node

+Ommitting the `--plot` flag will still output analysis to the console without the visual aids.